aplumly/RPG/readme.md

     *defense
     *constitution
     *magic
--if random number=0 attack misses
+-if random number less attack misses
--defense roll... if roll is = last random number then block is successful
+-defense roll...
     *if defense is higher than 1, roll again for each level.
 -mele base hit is determined by strength
 -archery base hit is determined by dexterity